ominux/DataEngineering/README.md

 # DataEngineering
 My personal repository for working with data.

-## Scraping
-- Scraping data from the web.
+## Scraping - Collection and Storing - Scraping data from the web.
     - Downloading into compressed
     - Uncompress files